 Unforgeable acknowledgements (U-ACKs) make use of two standard cryptographic primitives: message authentication codes (MACs) and collision-resistant hashing (or simply hashing).
-Any node can generate a correct hash.
-However, only the originator and destination, both of which know the secret key, k, can generate a correct value for the MAC.
-So, before transmitting a message, the originator computes a MAC over the message using the secret key, k shared with the destination.
+Any node can generate a correct hash, but only a node that knows the authentication key can generate a correct MAC.
+So, before transmitting a message, the originator computes a MAC over the message using the secret key, k, shared with the destination.
 Instead of attaching the MAC to the message, the originator attaches the hash of the MAC to the message.
 Relays store a copy of the hash when they forward the message.
 If the message reaches its destination, the destination computes a MAC over the received message using the secret key, k, shared with the originator.
-If the hash of this MAC matches the hash received with the message.
-Relays can verify that the acknowledgement, which is forwarded back along the path taken by the message.
-Relays can verify that the acknowledgement hashes to the same value that was attached to the message sent by the originator, but they cannot forge acknowledgements for undelivered messages because they lack the secret key, k, to compute the correct MAC, and because the hash function is collision-resistant.
+If the hash of this MAC matches the hash received with the message, then the destination has validated the message, and sends the MAC as an acknowledgement, which is forwarded back along the path taken by the message.
+Relays can verify that the acknowledgement hashes to the same value that was attached to the message sent by the originator, but they cannot forge acknowledgements for undelivered messages because they lack the secret key, k, to compute the correct MAC, and because the hash function is collision resistant.

-2.2 Description
+2.2 Description of the protocol

 More formally, let H(x) denote the hash of x, let MAC(y, z) denote a message authentication code computed over the message z using the key y, and let $\{a, b\}$ denote the concatenation of a and b.
 Let k be the secret key shared by the originator and destination, and let d be the data to be sent.
-The relays between the originator and destination are denoted $r_1 \ldots r_M$.
+The relays between the originator and destination are denoted $r_1 \ldots r_M$ .